-Description Agreement and Plan of Merger, dated as of September 30, 2001, by and among Perficient, Inc., Perficient Vertecon, Inc., Primary Webworks, Inc. d/b/a Vertecon, Inc., and certain shareholders of Vertecon, Inc. Agreement and Plan of Merger, dated as of October 26, 2001, by and among Perficient, Inc., Perficient Javelin, Inc., Javelin Solutions, Inc. and the shareholders of Javelin Solutions, Inc. Certificate of Incorporation of Perficient, Inc. Bylaws of Perficient Inc. Specimen Certificate for shares of common stock.
-Warrant granted to Gilford Securities Incorporated.
-Certificate of Designation, Rights and Preferences of Series A Preferred Stock.
-Form of Common Stock Purchase Warrant.
-Opinion of McCarter & English, LLP.
-Opinion of Armstrong Teasdale, LLP (including consent).
-Opinion of Oppenheimer Wolff & Donnelly, LLP (including consent).
+Exhibit Number Description 2.1### Agreement and Plan of Merger, dated as of September 30, 2001, by and among Perficient, Inc., Perficient Vertecon, Inc., Primary Webworks, Inc. d/b/a Vertecon, Inc., and certain shareholders of Vertecon, Inc. 2.2### Agreement and Plan of Merger, dated as of October 26, 2001, by and among Perficient, Inc., Perficient Javelin, Inc., Javelin Solutions, Inc. and the shareholders of Javelin Solutions, Inc. 3.1+ Certificate of Incorporation of Perficient, Inc. 3.2+ Bylaws of Perficient Inc. 4.1+ Specimen Certificate for shares of common stock.
+4.2+ Warrant granted to Gilford Securities Incorporated.
+4.3+++ Certificate of Designation, Rights and Preferences of Series A Preferred Stock.
+4.4+++ Form of Common Stock Purchase Warrant.
+5.1### Opinion of McCarter & English, LLP.
+8.1 Opinion of Armstrong Teasdale, LLP (including consent).
+8.2### Opinion of Oppenheimer Wolff & Donnelly, LLP (including consent).

+10.1 1999 Stock Option/Stock Issuance Plan, including all amendments thereto.
 10.2### Employment Agreement between the Company and John T. McDonald.
 10.3+ Form of Indemnity Agreement between the Company and its directors and officers.
 10.4+ Contractor Service Agreement, dated December 31, 1998, between Registrant and Vignette Corporation.
 10.5 Agreement and Plan of Merger, dated as of December 10, 1999, by and among the Registrant, Perficient Acquisition Corp., LoreData, Inc. and John Gillespie (including amendments thereto).
 10.6 Agreement and Plan of Merger, dated as of February 16, 2000 by and among the Registrant, Perficient Compete, Inc., Compete Inc., and the Shareholders of Compete, Inc. 10.7 Registration Rights Agreement, dated as of January 3, 2000 between Perficient and John Gillespie.
 10.8 Form of Registration Rights Agreement between Perficient and certain purchasers of common stock.
 10.9 Subcontract Agreement, dated as of November 4, 1999 between Perficient and Plumtree, Inc. 10.10++ Lease by and between HUB Properties Trust and Perficient.
-10.11# Agreement dated October 10, 2000 between Perficient and International Business Machines, Inc. 10.12### Employment Agreement of Sam J. Fatigato 10.13### Employment Agreement with Jeffrey Davis 10.14### Employment Agreement with Dale Klein 10.15### Form of Voting Agreement regarding Vertecon Stock Issuance 10.16### Form of Voting Agreement regarding Javelin Stock Issuance 10.17### Form of Voting Agreement regarding Series A Preferred Stock and Warrants 10.18+++ Convertible Stock Purchase Agreement, dated as of December 21, 2001 by and among Perficient and the Investors listed on Schedule 1 thereto 21.1 Subsidiaries.
+10.11# Agreement dated October 10, 2000 between Perficient and International Business Machines, Inc. 10.12### Employment Agreement of Sam J. Fatigato 10.13### Employment Agreement with Jeffrey Davis 10.14### Employment Agreement with Dale Klein 10.15### Form of Voting Agreement regarding Vertecon Stock Issuance 10.16### Form of Voting Agreement regarding Javelin Stock Issuance 10.17### Form of Voting Agreement regarding Series A Preferred Stock and Warrants 10.18+++ Convertible Stock Purchase Agreement, dated as of December 21, 2001 by and among Perficient and the Investors listed on Schedule 1 thereto 21.1### Subsidiaries.
 23.1 Consent of Ernst & Young LLP.
 23.2 Consent of KPMG LLP.
 23.3 Consent of Wipfli Ullrich Bertelson LLP.
-23.4 Consent of McCarter & English, LLP (included in Exhibit 5.1 to this Registration Statement).
-23.5### Consent of Charles Windsor 23.6 Consent of Dale Klein 24.1### Power of Attorney.
-99.1 Form of Proxy Card
+23.4### Consent of McCarter & English, LLP (included in Exhibit 5.1 to this Registration Statement).
+23.5### Consent of Charles Windsor 23.6### Consent of Dale Klein 23.7#### Consent of Michael J. Cromwell, III.
+23.8#### Consent of Robert E. Pickering, Jr. 24.1### Power of Attorney.
+99.1### Form of Proxy Card

-1999 Stock Option/Stock Issuance Plan, including all amendments thereto.
+1000 Stock Option/Stock Issuance Plan, including all amondments they